landing-ai/landingai-python/README.md

 Run inference using the endpoint you created in LandingLens:

 1. Install the Python library.
-2. Create a `Predictor` class with your Endpoint ID, API Key, and API Secret.
+2. Create a `Predictor` class with your Endpoint ID and API Key.
-3. Load your image into a NumPy array (below the image is "image.png")
+3. Load your image into a PIL Image (below the image is "image.png")
-4. Call the `predict()` function with an image (using the NumPy array format).
+4. Call the `predict()` function with an Image.

 ```python
 from PIL import Image